 According to him, a “normal” child never, never anything against one of the parents says.

-But the bulk of the aid workers does not recognise this behaviour as a possible signal of parental alienation but sees it rather as a confirmation that the rejected parent is indeed the “wrong and bad” parent.
+But the bulk of the aid workers do not recognize this behaviour as a possible signal of parental alienation but see it rather as a confirmation that the rejected parent is indeed the “wrong and bad” parent.

 If the child hears time and time accusations in a confident way, then it must be true, they think.

-Everyone thinks a child will not invent that kind of stuff about his own parent.
+Everyone thinks a child will not invent that kind of stuff about his parent.